Sports-Data-Analytics-Team/Endurance-Sport-Performance_Capstone-Project_2025/04_Injury/README.md

 ## What factors increase injury risk?
 (coding by Katharina Kreß)

-In this part of our project, we analyse two Datasets published by University of Groningen accompanying "Injury Prediction in Competitive Runners with Machine Learning" by Lövdal, Sofie; den Hartigh, Ruud; Azzopardi, George and compare our insights with the individual training data from Nono.
+In this part of our project, we analyse Trainingdata of a Dutch runnersteam, collected over the period of 7 years.

+The Datasets are published by University of Groningen accompanying "Injury Prediction in Competitive Runners with Machine Learning" by Lövdal, Sofie; den Hartigh, Ruud; Azzopardi, George.

+After gaining our own insights, we compare these with the individual training data from Nono, trying to answer the question: what factors increase injury risk?

 ### structure
 In this folder you find five notebooks